 Additionally, at any time, the teacher may keep the Pre-nursery Committee members apprised of any ongoing situation, without disclosing the family name, and with the understanding that this information is strictly confidential.

 Snack and Lunch

 We are an all nut free zone school.
 Parents are responsible to provide a healthy snack and lunch daily.

 If your child has serious allergies, please be sure to discuss this with the teacher prior to Registration.
 A list of children with allergies will be posted in the classroom.
-Although the teacher and assistant teacher will be vigilant respecting food allergies, it is always a required that each supervising adult (teacher, assistant teacher or parent) participating to check the allergy list before serving any snack.
+Although the teacher and assistant teacher will be vigilant respecting food allergies, it is always required that each supervising adult (teacher, assistant teacher or parent) participates and checks the allergy list before serving any snack.

 Communication with Parents

 Our primary means of communication is by email, remind app and notices in student backpacks.
 Important notices, reminders, and projects are sent home in the backpacks.
 Therefore, it is important to equip your child with a roomy and sturdy backpack and to check your child’s backpack every school day.